johnpottergr/johnpottergr.github.io/blog/6-14-2025-OpenAI-makes-Reddit-posting-worthwhile.md

 ---
 Reddit appears to be evolving from a simple discussion platform to influential content resource for ChatGPT.

-That's not conjection.
+That's not conjecture.
 OpenAI's recent partnership with Reddit has triggered a sharp rise in Reddit citations by ChatGPT.
 They're up an astounding 436% over the past month.

 <!--truncate-->